 The school publishes term dates through to 2027 and beyond, including INSET days, which is helpful for childcare planning and holiday club logistics.

-Overall KS2 attainment is below England average.
-In 2024, 54.33% met the expected standard in reading, writing and maths combined, compared with 62% across England.
+Overall KS2 attainment is below the England midpoint.
+In the 2025 dataset, 60% met the expected standard in reading, writing and maths combined.
 Families with a child who needs consistent catch-up support may want to ask how intervention is organised and how progress is tracked term to term.

 A clear split between higher attainers and the overall cohort.
 The higher-standard figure (15.67% vs 8% England) is a strength, but it also highlights the wider job of lifting more pupils to the expected standard.
 Ask how challenge and support are balanced within the same class.